Telangana: Cuisine

+Telangana cuisine is a unique and delicious cuisine that is influenced by the region's rich history of deccan and Telugu culture.
+The cuisine is known for its use of spices, millets, and rotis.
+Telangana cuisine also features a variety of other dishes, including biryani, haleem, and kebabs.

 Visual arts

 Indigenous art forms of Telangana include the Cheriyal scroll painting, Nirmal paintings, and Karimnagar Silver Filigree.
 A distinctive Persianate style of painting, called Deccan painting developed in the region during the medieval period.

-Notable museums in the state include the Salar Jung Museum in Hyderabad, which is one of the largest in India.
-Other museums include the Telangana State Archeology Museum, City Museum, and Nizam Museum in Hyderabad, Warangal Museum in Warangal, and Alampur Museum in Alampur.
+Notable museums in the state include the Salar Jung Museum, which is one of the largest in India, Telangana State Archaeology Museum, City Museum, and Nizam Museum in Hyderabad, Warangal Museum in Warangal, and Alampur Museum in Alampur.

 Education

-Telangana has multiple institutes of higher education universities along with numerous primary and secondary schools.
-The Department of Higher Education deals with matters relating to education at various levels in the state of Telangana.
+Telangana has multiple institutes of higher education along with numerous primary and secondary schools.
+The Department of Higher Education deals with matters relating to education at various levels in the state.

 According to a 2019 report, the state has a literacy rate of 72.8%, which is one of the lowest in India.
 Schools in Telangana are run by the state government or private organisations, which include religious institutions.
-Some specialized schools such as the Kendriya Vidyalayas and Jawahar Navodaya Vidyalayas are run by agencies of the central government.
+Some specialised schools such as the Kendriya Vidyalayas and Jawahar Navodaya Vidyalayas are run by agencies of the central government.
 As of 2017, there are 41,337 schools in the state, with about 70% of them being government schools.

-Telangana is home to 27 universities, which include 3 central universities, 17 state universities, 2 deemed universities, and 5 private universities.
+Telangana is home to 27 universities, which include three central universities, 17 state universities, two deemed universities, and five private universities.
 The Osmania University in Hyderabad, established in 1918, is the oldest modern university in the state, and one of the largest university systems in the world.
 The University of Hyderabad consistently ranks among the top universities in the country.
-Apart from these, specialised institutes of national importance in the state include AIIMS Bibinagar, IIT Hyderabad, and NIT Warangal.
+Apart from these, specialised Institutes of National Importance in the state include AIIMS Bibinagar, IIT Hyderabad, and NIT Warangal.